GS Mark II Tenor Saxophone Mouthpiece – Modern, Crisp, Effortless

 Freddie’s facing curves are usually about .001″ more open than the equivalent Otto Link, so we are reproducing his curves on the GS Mark II.
 The original that we copied was a 7 measuring .101″ and I also have a 7* and 8 that we used for the .106″ 7* and the .111″ 8 tip.
 As an interesting side note, most Freddie 8’s are actually stamped 7**, but I think that’s probably because he had them stamped 7* and then would just add another star for an 8.
 I’ve seen that enough times now to think it’s definitely intentional.
 They always seem to measure .111-.112″ for me, and we settled on .111″ as it’s closer to what people are used to in an 8.

 A word on price: People are *constantly* telling me that I should raise the prices of the GS Mouthpieces.
 However, they are intended to be a service to the saxophone community, so that as many players as possible can get a great mouthpiece that is entirely faced by hand and that plays as well as a much more expensive original.
-The GS Mark II tenor mouthpiece would probably sell almost as well at double the price, but we will be keeping the price $199 as long as possible, because that’s the whole point of the project.
+The GS Mark II tenor mouthpiece would probably sell almost as well at nearly double the price, but we will be keeping the price $260 as long as possible, because that’s the whole point of the project.

 Additional information